StuffJackMakes/Particle-Vector-Art/README.md

     <img width="200" src="example_images/example_12.svg" />
 </p>

+## Live Demo

+[particle-vector-art.stuffjackmakes.com](https://particle-vector-art.stuffjackmakes.com) has a running demo of the web interface.
+This interface was developed as a visual aid in finding interesting run property configurations to use in the (quicker) Node.js application, and as such the UI is minimal.

 ## Usage

 Clone the repository to your local machine and install the required libraries with: